Just so versatile, my basic savoury mince recipe, along with plenty of meal ideas for ways to enjoy it…

 Over the festive season I was chatting to my sister-in-law about cooking-for-one.
 She is a university student, living on her own and headed back to campus next week.

-This got me thinking about my favourite meals-for-one, as well as some of the more weird and wonderful things I ate as a student (due to time, budget, inclination to cook) – there was a time where I’d cook pasta, chop in tomatoes and cucumber, along with a teaspoon of low fat mayonnaise and leftover sausage or chicken pieces and that would be me for dinner…
+This got me thinking about my favourite meals-for-one, as well as some of the more weird and wonderful things I ate as a student (due to time, budget, inclination to cook) – there was a time where I’d cook pasta, chop in tomatoes and cucumber, along with a teaspoon of mayonnaise and leftover sausage or chicken pieces and that would be dinner…

 - 1 tablespoon oil